-You should ask for advice if any part of your course has a placement or period away from the University, as it may affect your eligibility for Title IV Direct Loans.
+You should ask us for advice if any part of your course has a placement or period away from the University, as it may affect your eligibility for Title IV Direct Loans.

 If you are studying for a PhD, you can return to the USA for 12 months during the writing-up period of your course under the guidance of faculty if your research can't be done outside the United States.
 This is explained in Federal Register Vol.75, No.210.

 Under paragraph (1)(ii)(C), a foreign institution cannot permit students who receive Title IV, HEA program funds to enrol in any course offered by the foreign institution in the United States, including research, work, internship, externship, or special studies with the United States, except that independent research done by an individual student in the United States for not more than one academic year is permitted, if it is conducted during the dissertation phase of a doctoral program under the guidance of faculty, and the research can only be performed in a facility in the United States.